Scaling Data-Constrained Language Models: Results: Resource Allocation for Data-Constrained Scaling

 \autoref{fig:100misoloss} (right) shows the predicted contours created by fitting our data-constrained scaling laws on 182 training runs.
 In the single-epoch case ($R_D=0$) with near compute-optimal parameters ($R_N=0$) our scaling equation (\autoref{sec:parametricfit}) reduces to the Chinchilla equation.
 In this case, both formulas predict the optimal allocation of compute to parameters and data to be the same, resulting in overlapping efficient frontiers.
 As data is repeated for more than a single epoch, our fit predicts that excess parameters decay faster in value than repeated data ($R_N^*<R_D^*$).
 As a result, the data-constrained efficient frontier suggests allocating most additional compute to more epochs rather than more parameters.
 This contrasts the Chinchilla scaling laws~\cite{hoffmann2022training}, which suggest equally scaling both.
 However, note that they do not repeat the entire training data and their parametric fit explicitly relies on the assumption that models are trained for a single epoch only.
 Thus, there is no guarantee that their scaling predictions hold for repeated data.

-For all three data budgets, our results suggest that \emph{Allocation} is optimized by scaling epochs faster than additional parameters.
+For all three data budgets, our results suggest that \emph{Allocation} is optimized by scaling epochs faster than parameters.
 We confirm this at scale by training the data-constrained compute-optimal model for $9.3 \times 10^{21}$ FLOPs and 25 billion unique tokens as suggested by our efficient frontier.
-Despite having 27\% less parameters, this model achieves better loss than the model suggested by the Chinchilla scaling laws (\autoref{fig:returnalloc}, right).
+Despite having 27\% fewer parameters, this model achieves better loss and downstream performance than the model suggested by the Chinchilla scaling laws (\autoref{fig:returnalloc} (right) and \autoref{tab:8b7rep}).
 Similarly, the 120 billion parameter Galactica model trained on repeated data should have been significantly smaller according to data-constrained scaling laws (\autoref{sec:galactica}).
 An additional benefit of using a smaller model is cheaper inference, though adding parameters can make it easier to parallelize training across GPUs.

 Adding parameters and epochs causes the loss to decrease and eventually increase again, suggesting that too much compute can hurt performance.
 Results from \cite{kaplan2020scaling} also show that loss can increase when too many parameters are used, even with early stopping.
 However, we expect that appropriate regularization (such as simply removing all excess parameters as an extreme case) could prevent this behavior.
 Thus, our formula presented in \autoref{sec:method} and its predicted isoLoss contours in \autoref{fig:100misoloss} do not model the possibility that excess epochs or parameters could hurt performance.